Loading…

 CabLube Foam

-Cable pulling lubricant foam to reduce friction when pulling cable.
+Cable pulling lubricant foam to reduce friction when pulling cable & wires.
 The foam expands in a conduit or trunking.

 Cable pulling lubricant foam.

 CabLube Foam is a 100% evaporating version that expands into conduit.
 It makes cable installation easier by reducing the friction and reduces the chance of damaging the cable.
 As CabLube foam is 100% evaporating, it does not block up the conduit or ducting.
-This foam version of lubricant for pulling cables is available in 400ml aerosol cans.
+This foam version is available in 400ml aerosol cans.

 Suitable for different types of cable & wire including power, control, instrumentation and control.
 It’s compatible with most common types of cable jacket materials.
 The lubricant is easy to apply and provides easy cleanup.
 Low solid contents means less duct & conduit blocking.